andyatkinson/andyatkinson.github.io/postgresql-tips.md

     statement_timeout: 5000
 ```

-When serving Rails apps with Puma and using Sidekiq, carefully manage the connection pool size and total connections for the database.
+For Rails with Puma and Sidekiq, carefully manage the connection pool size and total connections.

 [The Ruby on Rails database connection pool](https://maxencemalbois.medium.com/the-ruby-on-rails-database-connections-pool-4ce1099a9e9f).
 We also use a proxy in between the application and PG.

-This allows the application to allocate many more client connections (for example doubling during a zero downtime deploy) but not exceed the max supported connections/resource usage on the DB server.

 ## PgBouncer